farazfp/PQ-NMGlossary-/content/Bibliography.md

 Gibbs, A. (2015).
 Writing as Method: Attunement, Resonance, and Rhythm.
 In Knudsen & Stage (Eds.), Affective Methodologies (pp. 222–236).
 Palgrave Macmillan. (see TOC: [https://link.springer.com/book/10.1057/9781137483195](https://link.springer.com/book/10.1057/9781137483195))
 Springgay, S. (2011).
 The Ethico-Aesthetics of Affect and a Sensational Pedagogy.
 Journal of the Canadian Association for Curriculum Studies, 9(1), 66–82.
 Lury, C., & Wakeford, N. (Eds.).
 (2012).
 Inventive Methods: The Happening of the Social.
 Routledge.
-From attached resources: A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines; Posthuman Glossary; More Posthuman Glossary.

 ## [[affirmative Difference]]